Russell Kirk: Michigan State University

 After obtaining his degree at the University of St. Andrews, Kirk secured an academic position at Michigan State University, his alma mater.
 He resigned in 1953, after growing disenchanted with the rapid growth in student number and emphasis on intercollegiate athletics and technical training at the expense of the traditional liberal arts.
 He subsequently referred to Michigan State as "Cow College" or "Behemoth University", and later wrote that academic political scientists and sociologists were "as a breed—dull dogs".

+Following the success of The Conservative Mind (1953), Kirk resigned from his teaching position and relocated to Mecosta, Michigan, where he established himself as an independent writer and lecturer.
+From Mecosta, Kirk maintained an extensive publishing and speaking career, producing a steady body of work in political theory, cultural criticism, history, and humane letters over several decades.

 Editor and author

 After leaving Michigan State, Kirk moved permanently to the village of Mecosta, Michigan.
-From there he exerted his influence on American politics and intellectual life though many books and articles, as well as the syndicated newspaper column, which was published for 13 years.
+From there he exerted his influence on American politics and intellectual life through many books and articles, as well as the syndicated newspaper column, which was published for 13 years.
 In his entire career he published nearly 3,000 newspaper columns, hundreds of essays and books reviews, and over 30 books.

 The Conservative Mind

-In 1953, Kirk authored The Conservative Mind, the published version of Kirk's doctoral dissertation/ It contributed materially to the 20th century Burke revival, drawing attention to:
+In 1953, Kirk authored The Conservative Mind, (Note: It went into 7 editions, the later ones with the subtitle "From Burke to Eliot".
+Regnery Publishing.
+7th edition (2001).
+ISBN 0-89526-171-5) the published version of Kirk's doctoral dissertation.
+It contributed materially to the 20th century Burke revival, drawing attention to: